amplafi/amplafi-tools/README.md

   **These prerequisites can be installed in any directory you want**

 * **[A Github Account:](https://github.com/)**
-   * Setup your machine to use github with GitHub's [client and instructions](http://help.github.com/set-up-git-redirect).
+   * Setup your machine to use github with GitHub's [client and instructions](http://help.github.com/set-up-git-redirect) s.
    * If you don't want to use the github client, you can use plain git on the command line and [register your ssh keys with github](https://help.github.com/articles/generating-ssh-keys)

 * **[Git 1.7+:](http://help.github.com/set-up-git-redirect)**  The program git is needed for the initial download and install.